adr1enbe4udou1n/nestjs-realworld-example-app/README.md

 ### Full test suite

-This project is fully tested via Jest, just run `pnpm test` for launching it.
+This project is fully tested via Jest, just run `pnpm dotenv -e .env.testing -- prisma migrate deploy` then `pnpm test` for launching it.

 Use `pnpm test:watch` for realtime test watching, perfect for TDD.